 Visit this artist's website: http://www.kristin-chenoweth.com/

-A veteran of the concert scene, Kristin took the stage in a sold-out solo concert at Carnegie Hall in 2004 and continues to tour the country.
-She performed her solo concert at Sam Mendes’s acclaimed Donmar Warehouse as part of the Divas at Donmar series and received glowing reviews.
-Following her show in London, Chenoweth has had numerous collaborations with various symphonies, including the New York Philharmonic, the Boston Pops, the National Symphony Orchestra, the Chicago Symphony, and the San Francisco Symphony.
-One of her proudest accomplishments recently was having the privilege to perform Bernstein’s Candide at Lincoln Center with the New York Philharmonic.
-Other performances include her sold-out Los Angeles solo debut at Walt Disney Concert Hall, an evening at The Greek Theatre in Los Angeles, and the Washington National Opera’s 50th Anniversary Gala with Plácido Domingo.
-She is scheduled to make her Metropolitan Opera debut in March 2010 as Samira in John Corigliano's The Ghost of Versailles.
+A veteran of the concert scene, Chenoweth has performed sold-out shows while touring across the country.
+In 2013, she made her Australian national touring debut and headlined the Adelaide Cabaret Festival and performed at the Sydney Opera House.
+Chenoweth made national headlines with her heart-warming performance at the Hollywood Bowl, accompanied by the Los Angeles Philharmonic, where she performed beloved songs from classic Hollywood films.
+Also in 2013, Chenoweth performed to a sold out audience at The Allen Room in New York’s acclaimed Lincoln Center.
+The show, entitled “Kristin Chenoweth: The Dames of Broadway… All of ‘Em!!!,” aired on PBS stations.
+Additional touring highlights include joining the musical group IL Divo and international violin virtuoso, Vanessa Mae on IL Divo’s limited-run holiday tour in 2009.
+She performed her solo concert at Sam Mendes’s acclaimed Donmar Warehouse as part of the Divas at Donmar series.
+The show received glowing reviews.
+Following her show in London, Chenoweth has had numerous collaborations with various symphonies, including The New York Philharmonic, Boston Pops, National Symphony Orchestra, Chicago Symphony and the San Francisco Symphony.
+One of her proudest accomplishments was having the privilege to perform Bernstein’s Candide at Lincoln Center with The New York Philharmonic.
+Other performances include her sold-out Los Angeles solo debut at the Walt Disney Concert Hall, an evening at The Greek Theatre in Los Angeles, and the Washington National Opera’s 50th Anniversary Gala with Placido Domingo.